 Castle Craig is a Category B listed building, built in 1798 by the Earl of Hyndford, whose family name was Carmichael.
-The building has retained many of its original features including magnificent fireplaces, marble pillars, beautifully carved panelling and furniture and many other features.
+The building has retained many of its original features including magnificent fireplaces, marble pillars, exquisitely carved panelling and furniture and many other features.

 When Peter and Margaret McCann took over care of the estate, the first task on hand was to restore the decor in keeping with the period whilst converting the building into a 55 bed capacity treatment centre.
 The building has retained many of its original features including magnificent fireplaces, marble pillars, exquisitely carved panelling and furniture and many other features.

-Since then, other parts of the estate’s grounds and buildings have been developed to make the majority of the estate fully functional as an addiction rehabilitation clinic, in a dramatic and beautiful countryside setting.
+Over recent years, other parts of the estate’s grounds and buildings have been developed to make the majority of the estate fully functional as an addiction rehabilitation clinic, in a dramatic and beautiful countryside setting.
 In particular, we have renovated and built around the old coach houses which are now an extended care facility; and the old gatehouses which are listed buildings; we have made every effort to preserve the original feel of the estate while incorporating a progressive and modern touch worthy of a leading hospital.

 The coat of arms

 Every feature on the Coat of Arms has a particular significance to Castle Craig and its purpose.